ppy/osu-wiki/news/2026/2026-08-27-project-loved-august-2026.md

 ![](/wiki/shared/news/banners/project-loved-2.jpg)

-A bit broken up, a bit late, but we made it anyway, for another month.
+A bit broken up, a bit late, but we made it anyway for another month.
 Are you new to the game, just checking the news for the first time, or just unsure in general?
-Project Loved hosts community voting polls each month to decide which beatmaps get added to the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
-All of the maps are chosen by the [Loved captains](https://loved.sh/team) of their respective game modes.
-Each beatmap banner in this news post will redirect you to the respective poll.
-Alternatively you can view them all directly on the [Project Loved forum](https://osu.ppy.sh/community/forums/120).
+Project Loved hosts community voting polls each month to decide which beatmaps get added to the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved) and all of the maps are chosen by the [Loved captains](https://loved.sh/team) of their respective game modes.
+Each beatmap banner in this news post will redirect you to the respective poll!
+Alternatively, you can view them all directly on the [Project Loved forum](https://osu.ppy.sh/community/forums/120).
 The voting process lasts for 10 days, so don't forget to vote!
 More info can be found on the [wiki page](/wiki/Community/Project_Loved) and [website](https://loved.sh/).

 Regarding last round, you can view the results here: